naemon/naemon.github.io/documentation/usersguide/configmain.md

 </tr>
 </table>

-<p>This option allows you to specify a service event handler command that is to be run for every service state change.
+This option allows you to specify a service event handler command that is to be run for every service state change.

 The global event handler is executed immediately prior to the event handler that you have optionally specified in each service definition.

 The <i>command</i> argument is the short name of a command that you define in your <a href="configobject.html">object configuration file</a>.

 The maximum amount of time that this command can run is controlled by the <a href="#event_handler_timeout">event_handler_timeout</a> option.

-More information on event handlers can be found <a href="eventhandlers.html">here</a>.</p>
+More information on event handlers can be found <a href="eventhandlers.html">here</a>.

 <a name="service_inter_check_delay_method"></a>
 #### Service Inter-Check Delay Method